front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/sessions.md

 ## Automatic session configuration

-In case you want your session to be handled by Redis only if it is configured and on files otherwise, you can use the following `my-module/config/sessions.js` file.
+Used in the case when you want your session to be handled by Redis only when it has been configured and is on files otherwise, you can use the following `my-module/config/sessions.js` file.

 ```js
 const session = require("express-session");